2018-2019 Opportunities and Vacancies Undergraduates, Graduates, Law students and Lawyers With No More than One Year of Practice

 Gap Term or Gap Year (flexible)

-Applications are being accepted for US-based internships for long-term internships and Fall 2018 positions for New Haven CT and Washington DC.
+Applications are being accepted for US-based internships for long-term internships, Winter 2018/2019, and Spring 2019 positions for New Haven CT and Washington DC.
 As a rule, summer internships are considerably more competitive than internships in the Fall, Spring or Winter terms.
-Currently all summer 2018 seats are filled.

 Applications are generally reviewed on a rolling basis at least 3 or more months before the start of the new internship term.
 Highly qualified applicants will be accepted on an “early admissions” basis.
 If you do not receive an acceptance within two weeks of your application, you may assume you have been put in the regular pool for consideration and you may expect to hear from us up to 2-3 months before the summer internship begins, and one month before the fall, winter and spring internship start dates.
 If you have any questions regarding the status of your application, feel free to email firstname.lastname@example.org at any time.
 No calls please.